 339 Pre-Student Teaching Clearance.
 (0) Students pursuing teacher licensure are required to take this course prior to their student teaching semester.
 Students must meet established criteria for departmental clearance to student teach.
 Prerequisites: Full admittance to the Teacher Education Program (TEP).
 Graded S/U.

 439 Methods of Teaching Secondary Science.
 (3) Study of secondary teaching methods (Grades 6–12) from the standpoints of theory and practice, curriculum objectives and standard implementation, materials, and evaluation and assessment.
 Included are demonstrations, discussions, lectures, classroom participation, and field observations.
-Prerequisites: major in Science/Physics—Teacher Education option and EIS 301.
+Prerequisites: BIOL/GEOL 181 or GEOG/PHYS 182, BIOL 281, and EIS 301 (all with C grade or better).
 Corequisite: EIS 303.

 469 Pre-Licensure Clearance.
-(1) Students pursuing teacher licensure are required to take this course in the semester they student teach.
+(0) Students pursuing teacher licensure are required to take this course in the semester they student teach.
 Students must meet criteria established by the department in order to be recommended for licensure.
 Prerequisite: departmental clearance to student teach.
 Corequisite: Student Teaching (STCH).
-Graded S/U.
+Graded S/U

 480 Student Teaching See STCH 480.

 482 (Cross-listed with BIOL 482 and CHEM 482) Science in Context.
-(3) Interdisciplinary course designed for science majors pursuing secondary teacher licensure.
-Students will explore science as inquiry, the unifying principles of science, and the role of social contexts and ethics in science.
+(3) Interdisciplinary course for science majors in which students explore science through inquiry, the unifying principles of science, and the role of social contexts and ethics in science.
 Writing Instruction in the Disciplines (WID) course.
 Not open to students with credit in BIOL 482 or CHEM 482.
-Prerequisite: senior standing in Science/Physics—Teacher Education option, or permission of instructor; ENG 280.
+Prerequisites: senior standing in one of the following science majors—Biology, Chemistry, Physics, Geology, or Meteorology; ENG 280; or permission of instructor.